 6. You develop a stronger attachment to them.

-Another way to know if you’re in love with someone is you’re always attracted to your partner; so it’s natural to want to be all over them all of the time.
+Another way to know if you’re in love with someone is if you’re always attracted to your partner; so it’s natural to want to be all over them all of the time.
 You want to be affectionate towards your second half, whether it’s simply holding hands or turning your cuddling into an intense make-out session.
 That’s something to consider if you’re completely repulsed by them.

 7. You want to introduce them to your family and friends.